Fun, easy classroom activities to boost student engagement and energy levels during the winter months, whether in person or virtual.

-Have the winter doldrums made their way into your classroom?
-With subzero temperatures, snow-covered playgrounds, and restless students, February can feel like the longest month of the year for teachers.
-But before you double your coffee intake and pray for a snow day, check out these ideas for beating the winter blues and upping the energy in your classroom (and remember that spring break is just a few weeks away!).
+Have the winter doldrums made their way to your students?
+With cold temperatures, snow-covered playgrounds, and a school year like no other, it’s probably feeling kind of tough right now.
+Check out these ideas for beating the winter blues and upping the energy in your classroom (in person or virtual)—and remember that spring break is around the corner!

 It might be too cold to go outside, but research about kids and exercise has shown that when kids move around during the school day, their concentration levels, classroom behavior, and overall mood get a major boost.
 If your students’ energy levels are starting to drag, call for a brain break and try one of these easy movement activities:

 Play a tried-and-true movement game like musical chairs or charades.

 Try a site like GoNoodle for some great interactive movement videos you can do as a class.